chesterbr/2048-2600/README.md

 ### Game Modes

 There are two modes: one-player and two-player.
-You can use GAME SELECT to switch between the two (the selected game will auto-start).
+You can use GAME SELECT to switch between them (the selected game will auto-start).

 On the title screen, the left joystick button will start a single-player game, and the right joystick button will start a two-player one.
 When a game is over, the buttons restart the game appropriately.